vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-04-09-convert-any-image-dataset-to-lance.markdown

 val = data_frames['val']
 ```

-and this is how the dataframe looks like
+and this is how the training dataframe looks like

 ```python
 train.head()